Yandex Cloud

 • log_bin: Binary log name in the target cluster.

 • server_id: Target cluster ID.
 The default value is 1.
-However, to run replication, make sure that the values of the source and target cluster IDs are different.
+However, to run replication, make sure the values of the source and target cluster IDs are different.

 • relay-log: Path to the relay log.